The DeanBeat: What to expect at E3

 E3 is also good for catching up.
 I have an insane 59 meetings, events, parties, and demos to attend.
 I’m always looking for a good story, and I never know exactly where it’s going to come from.
 I’ll miss seeing Reggie Fils-Aime, who retired as Nintendo of America’s president, even if I only glimpse him from afar these days.

-In an exchange with Phil Harrison this week, I said I was glad to see Google moving into the intentional game company space, and he confirmed in a tweet that the plans for Stadia, the cloud gaming system debuting in November, are very very intentional.
+In an exchange with Phil Harrison this week, I said I was glad to see Google moving into the intentional game company space, and he confirmed in a tweet that the plans for Stadia, the cloud gaming system debuting in November, are very intentional.
 No longer do the platform owners stand aloof from games, as accidental lords over gaming.

 Google won’t be on the show floor, but its presence will be felt.
 And every big company — Microsoft, Sony, Nintendo — has to think about how to up their game and stay ahead of rivals like Google, Facebook, Amazon, Samsung, and Apple.
 We will see how much power Epic Games has accumulated because of the success of Fortnite, and what it will do with that power — beyond throwing a giant party.